BU-SMBL/mymesh/_sources/theory.rst.txt

     theory/rays

 .. note::
-    This section is a bit aspirational and very incomplete, but I aim to grow it over time.
+    This section is a work in progress.

 The aim here is to provide explanations of how and why some of the important algorithms in MyMesh work.
 While the user guide and API reference are intended